 FAH Urgent Care services differ from our normal daily schedule and also from our overnight emergency services.
 We started Urgent Care services as an extension of your primary care veterinarian’s office (when they are closed) but you find yourself in need of immediate care for your pet.
 Yuma desperately needed a service that bridged the gap between the evening hours, when primary care offices closed, and when they opened again the next day.
-Our Urgent Care hours between 5:30pm-Midnight, Monday-Saturday and all day Sunday, from 8:00am-Midnight, bridge that gap.

 Because we have a team here at the hospital until midnight, the cost of an Urgent Care appointment is much lower than our on-call emergency services that begin at midnight, and require bringing in staff to handle your concerns.
 If you think your pet may need urgent care, you can save yourself time and money by attending to the situation promptly, before midnight.
 Contact the hospital for more information and an exact quote.